-For many applications, Coupled Resonator Filters (CRF) can be designed using either wide or narrow bandwidths and low loss.
-CRF filters are basted on single and two pole configurations.
+For many applications, coupled resonator filters (CRF) can be designed using either wide or narrow bandwidths and low loss.
+CRF filters are based on single and two-pole configurations.

 What's the Difference Between SAW and BAW Filters?

-SAW and BAW (Bulk-Acoustic Wave) technologies are similar in many ways.
-They both emit acoustic waves but in different ways and performance levels (especially at higher frequencies).
-However, don't get them confused!
+SAW and BAW (bulk acoustic wave) technologies are similar in many ways.
+They both emit acoustic waves but in different ways and at different performance levels (especially at higher frequencies).
+But don't get them confused!
 They also have many differences.

 In a SAW component, acoustic waves travel across the surface of a piezoelectric material with amplitude that usually decays exponentially into the substrate material.
 In contrast, acoustic waves in a BAW filter travel through and are stored in the piezoelectric material itself.

 Even though SAW and BAW technologies act differently, they can be very complementary to each other.
 SAW filters can be designed to about 2.0 or 2.5 GHz before the SAW transducer becomes unmanageably small.
-On the other hand, BAW filters can be used for 2.7 GHz and beyond for filtering, delay lines, and other functionality.
+BAW filters can be used for 2.7 GHz and beyond for filtering, delay lines, and other functionality.

 Common SAW Filter Applications & Industries

-Industries that commonly utilize SAW filter technology include
+Industries that commonly use SAW filter technology include:

 Mobile Communications & Telecommunications

-Other specific applications that commonly use SAW filters within mobile communications include
+Specific applications that commonly use SAW filters within mobile communications include: